thothom/thothom.com/docs/overview/repositories.md

 <!-- ################################ -->
 <!-- ################################ -->

 Every method receives a second (or third, it will be always the last one) parameter `options`.
-This options can configure some behaviors of the ORM, and can make the developers life more smooth.
+These options can configure some behaviors of the query, and can make the developers life easier.

 ### `retries`